 Wrist injuries in car accidents can result in costly medical bills from treatment procedures and physical therapy.
 Furthermore, while a wrist injury heals, the victim may need time away from work, resulting in lost wages.

-Maginnis Law’s lead personal injury attorney, T. Shawn Howard, has experience handling complex North Carolina personal injury claims.
-Recently he was able to recover $147,000 for a Chatham County boy who suffered a wrist fracture in an automobile collision.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, has experience handling complex North Carolina personal injury claims.
+Recently, he recovered $147,000 for a Chatham County boy who suffered a wrist fracture in a car accident.

-Maginnis Law handles North Carolina personal injury cases on a contingency fee basis – meaning that you pay no attorneys’ fees unless we reach a settlement or obtain a verdict or settlement in your case.
+Our firm handles personal injury cases on a contingency fee basis.
+That means you pay no attorneys’ fees unless we reach a settlement or obtain a verdict or settlement in your case.